ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 `Geo_Auth_Rec .
 Island VARCHAR(50) null`

+## Island

-**Island:** When a locality includes an island name, and the locality is on or near an island, then the name of the island should be included in this field.
+ When a locality includes an island name, and the locality is on or near an island, then the name of the island should be included in this field.
 An island is included in this field if a locality has the word "island" in its proper name even though (depending on the tides) it